Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 Pros: In comparison to Productive, Bitrix24 is more focused on its CRM features, which might benefit companies with gaps in their sales process.

 Cons: On the other hand, Bitrix24 is not the best reviewed software.
-Users frequently report issues with the platform’s performance, general usability, and customer support.
+Users frequently report issues with the ERP’s performance, general usability, and customer support.

 Its price and assistance are very bad.
 It is very costly if you really want to use all of its feature and if you have just a simple problem and need to get in touch with the support team, it can be awful.
 Design can be better too.